 Audio during a Video Chat can be handled in one of two ways: Standard Mode or Manual Mode.

 Standard Mode is the simplest option, and it is the recommended option for most of your video productions.
-In Standard Mode, the broadcast and the recorded video will only use the audio between you and your guest.
+In Standard Mode, the broadcast and the recorded video will use only the audio between you and your guest.
 The main audio input to your switching device is automatically muted.
 You can see and hear your guest using the Video Chat room on your Dashboard.
-Your audience can see the production but will only hear the conversation in the room between you and your guest.
+Your audience can see the production but will hear only the conversation in the room between you and your guest.

 In Manual Mode, the audio from the Video Chat is muted by default, and the main audio input on the device is unmuted.
 Once the Video Chat is active, you can manually unmute the guest when you are ready.
-In this mode, you can speak and listen to your guest through the Dashboard on the separate device and your audience can hear only the guest and the main audio input inside the production.
+In this mode, you can speak and listen to your guest through the Dashboard on the separate device, and your audience can hear only the guest and the main audio input inside the production.
 You should leave your own Video Chat audio muted when using this mode.
 This also allows you to use the main audio input on the device during the production without feedback issues.

-Video Chat is not compatible with Director Mode
+Incompatibility with Director Mode

 Director Mode can be used to capture HD video from all angles and automatically composite each angle into one video file with every media asset, effect, and transition that you made during your production.

 Video Chat sources can be captured through a web browser from anywhere around the world, from a diverse list of mobile devices, webcams, or computers.
 Because of the distance, the variety of equipment, and bandwidth requirements, it is not possible to trigger, store, or gather local recordings of the isolated footage from Video Chat angles.
-We are working to create a solution for this workflow so that our users can take use Video Chat while taking advantage of the benefits offered by Director Mode.
+We are working to create a solution for this workflow so that our users can use Video Chat while taking advantage of the benefits offered by Director Mode.

 |Operating System||Chrome >56||Firefox >44||Safari >11||Opera >43|